halvardssm/deno-nessie/README.md

 A client needs to extend [AbstractClient](./clients/AbstractClient.ts).

-`query`: Takes a query string or array of query strings and sends them of to the batabase for execution.
+`query`: Takes a query string or array of query strings and sends them of to the database for execution.
 Should return whatever the database responds.

 `prepare`: Will be run when the migration or rollback commands are executed.
 This should create the connection, set up the `nessie_migrations` table and